aachia/submission/README.md

 ### D. REFUND webhook notifications
 **Assumptions:** From observation, I think that the payments made have delayed automatic capture.
 Reasoning behind that being that Amex payment could be succesfully refunded even though no manual capture request was done on it.

-Without a capture delay, the Visa cancellation request would have been likely failed because the payment request would have been immediately captured after authorization and then the payment should be able to be refunded after when requested, instead of failing.
+Without a capture delay, the Visa cancellation request would likely failed because the payment request would be immediately captured after authorization and then the payment would be able to be refunded when requested, instead of failing like in the notification shown below.

 | Transaction        | Notification                                              | Reason |
 |--------------------|------------------------------------------------------------|--------|